pawnlord/scrawl/README.md

 ## operations
 Currently, there aren't any functions.
 But I do have variables and operators (`+`, `-`, `*`, `=`) working.
+Division hasn't been added yet since that would require floats

 example:
 ```